Well-Posedness for Some Non-Linear Diffusion Processes and Related PDE on the Wasserstein Space: Preliminaries: Differentiation on the Wasserstein space and Smoothing properties of McKean-Vlasov equations

-From the above simple illustration, it is then naturally expected that such regularizing effect along smooth probability flows of probability measures holds in a more general way.
-Let us recast the above discussion in our framework with the following Proposition.
-It will be a major tool in our analysis.
+From the above simple but quite enlightening illustration, it is then naturally expected that such regularizing effect along smooth flows of probability measures holds in a more general way.
+Let us recast the above discussion in our framework with the following Proposition which will play a major role in our analysis.